 S v South Tees Hospitals NHS Trust (2019): Complex claim involving a delay in detecting swelling of the optic nerve in a young child, resulting in blindness.
 Breach of duty has been admitted, but causation remains under investigation.

 H v Rizvi, Garstang & Fernandes (2019): Above-knee amputation suffered as a result of the admitted negligence of 3 GPs to refer the Claimant urgently to hospital.
 As a consequence of the delay, he developed septic shock, leading to the need for a life-saving amputation.

 Hawkin v Mid Yorks Hospitals (2018): Above-knee amputation, due to negligent delay in diagnosing critical limb ischaemia, resulting in a settlement of £1.7m in a case where the Claimant’s life expectancy was reduced.

-B v Central Manchester University Hospital (2016): Settlement of £1m negotiated on behalf of 57 year-old man who suffered severe complications as a result of a negligent delay in detecting a leak following abdominal surgery, despite reduced life expectancy
+B v Central Manchester University Hospital (2016): Settlement of £1m negotiated on behalf of a 57 year-old man who suffered severe complications as a result of a negligent delay in detecting a leak following abdominal surgery, despite reduced life expectancy.

 Jones v Betsi Cadwaladr University Health Board (2014): Settlement of almost £585,000 negotiated on behalf of young man who suffered an Erb’s palsy due to obstetric negligence when he presented with shoulder dystocia.

 Banks v Wirral University Hospital (2014): David negotiated a settlement of £450,000 on behalf of a young woman who had suffered the premature onset of the menopause as a result of a negligent failure to diagnose cervical cancer from a routine smear test.